You is busy. You is tired. You is overwhelmed.

 While workshops and demos give us info and inspo, what we really need is a commitment to our health goals.
 I know this from personal experience.
 I suspect we all do.
 Whether it’s increasing physical activity, cutting down on caffeine, or decreasing screen time, follow-through is hard.
 We set up all kinds of roadblocks for ourselves:

-This is where I start hawking personal journals.
+This is where I start hawking writing journals.
 Sorry.
 Not sorry.
 Bullet Journals® and trackers, in particular, are perfect for helping us achieve health goals.
-Here’s how to max out their potential.
+Here’s how to max out the potential of that cute notebook you've been saving for just this purpose.

 State Your Goals